 Admission to the Bridge Program does not include admission to the FSU Communication Science & Disorders Master’s Degree Program (commdisorders.cci.fsu.edu/academic-programs-admissions).
 The admission requirements for a Master’s Degree program should be investigated prior to enrolling in these courses, as prerequisite requirements vary across universities.

 Application Deadlines: Summer Semester: April 1; Fall Semester: July 1; Spring Semester: November 1 (subject to change by School).
-Students must complete a three-step application process.
+Students must complete a multi-step application process.

 - Submit the non-degree seeking graduate application to FSU Non-Degree Application with official transcripts.